 How do you make fireworks in Minecraft?
 Whether you’re celebrating with your friends after a successful mining expedition, propelling yourself through the sky as you soar over the land using Elytra, or adding serious style points to your crossbow combat, Minecraft fireworks are incredibly fun to use.
 You also don’t have to worry about your Minecraft pets getting frightened, although the sound of fizzing and explosions might remind you of all those disastrous creeper encounters.

-Minecraft fireworks won’t leave your Minecraft castle in ruins, although they will damage any creature in their path, so use them with care – or with reckless abandon; Minecraft is a sandbox game after all.
+Crafting Minecraft fireworks won’t leave your Minecraft castle in ruins, although they will damage any creature in their path, so use them with care.
+Or, use them with reckless abandon – Minecraft is a sandbox game after all!
 The basic firework rocket isn’t much to write home about, but with the use of firework stars and dyes, you can create a stunning display to wow everyone on your Minecraft server – and the numerous combinations available can create 10.8 duovigintillion possible unique fireworks.

-No need to use up resources experimenting; we’re here to explain exactly what each firework ingredient does, so you can craft the exploding rockets you’ve always dreamed of.
+No need to use up resources experimenting; we’re here to explain everything required, so follow our fireworks recipe to craft the exploding rockets you’ve always dreamed of.

 How to craft Minecraft fireworks